-- The client representative must see the original documentation required by the DBS, according to the List of Approved Documents (Group 1, Group 2a and Group 2b).
-Full details can be found at https://www.gov.uk/government/organisations/disclosure-and-barring-service?
-The client representative must agree to photocopy these documents for LMC use, sign the photocopies to verify that they are true copies of original documents, and send the photocopies to the LMC with the completed form.
+- The client representative must view the original documentation required by the DBS, according to the List of Approved Documents (Group 1, Group 2a and Group 2b).
+Full details can be found at https://www.gov.uk/government/organisations/disclosure-and-barring-service? and then enter details onto the online system.
 The client representative must not accept photocopies of documents from applicants.

-- The LMC will be responsible for countersigning the application form (section Y) on behalf of the client confirming that there is a legal entitlement to the check, the information provided is true and accurate, and that the client has not knowingly made a false declaration.
+- The LMC will be responsible for ‘countersigning’ the application form (via the online system) on behalf of the client confirming that there is a legal entitlement to the check, the information provided is true and accurate, and that the client has not knowingly made a false declaration.